AxelSeanCP/LaundryApp/Backend/docs/documentation.md

 Associations

-- all belong to one organization
+- all belong to one organization including users
 - service has many options
 - options belongs to service
 - service has many transactions
 - member has many transactions
 - transaction belongs to member and service

+Organization model

+- root account for a laundry organization
+- name: name of the organization, example = "Lotus Laundry"

+User Model

+- user account for a laundry organization

 Service model